squeakdesign/Capstone_Ebook/README.md

-Ebook Website
+#eBook Website
-This Spring Boot application provides an eBook store platform where users can browse, view, and purchase eBooks.
+Welcome to the eBook Website project!
+This Spring Boot application provides a platform for users to browse, view, and purchase eBooks.
 Administrators have full control over managing books and categories, while regular users can browse books, add them to their carts, and make purchases.
-It includes a home page displaying various available books with details, a login page for user authentication, and a registration page for new users.

-Features
+##Features

 User Authentication: Registration and login functionality for users.
 Admin Control: Manage books and categories (CRUD operations).